R31Z/JS-questions-and-answers/Questions and Answers.md

 Now you are comparing "" == 1 and still left and right is not same type.
 Hence left side will be converted again to a number and empty string will be 0.

 Finally, they are of same type, you are comparing 0 === 1 which will be false.
+## 53. How can you get the total number of arguments passed to a function?